Kawai is a firm believer in being financially independent and loves exploring ways to stretch her dollar or earn more for rainy days.

 So what are we doing wrong?
 How are we wasting food and 'throwing' our money away?

-Below are some tips on how to reduce food waste at home and save money.
+Below are some tips on how to save money by reducing food waste at home.

 We have become too pampered by advertisers and retailers.
 They often make food look so nice and ‘perfect’ that they have skewed our standards and expectations to an overly unrealistic level.